FateScript/dotfiles/vscode/README.md

 * `Ctrl+a cmd+v` to toggle Vim extension
 * `Ctrl+a t` to focus on the terminal
 * `Ctrl+a c` to compare the current file with the selected file
-* `Ctrl+a h/l` to switch focus between text editor and file explorer
 * `Ctrl+a p` to display markdown/latex preview in other groups
 * `Ctrl+a x` to close text editor in other groups, useful when you splited windows and close it.
  Could combine with `Ctrl+a p` to close the splited preview window